Prescriptions

 Ordering prescriptions

-• E-mail it to us on: cmicb-wi.prescriptionssunlight@nhs.net please provide your name, date of birth and names of the medication you need.
+- E-mail it to us on: cmicb-wi.prescriptionssunlight@nhs.net providing your name, date of birth and names of the medication you need.

-• Post the counterfoil in our internal mail box (clearly mark the items you need)
+- Post the counterfoil in our internal mailbox (clearly mark the items you need with a ✔)

-• Post the counterfoil along with a stamped address envelope (clearly mark the items you need)
+- Post the counterfoil along with a stamped address envelope (clearly mark the items you need with a ✔)

 Queries about your medication